ernestgwilsonii/markdownlint-mcp/PLAN.md

 ## Implementation Details

 ### Markdownlint Rules Coverage

-We will ensure comprehensive coverage of all markdownlint rules, categorized as follows:
+We will ensure comprehensive coverage of all markdownlint rules.
+Based on our analysis, there are **52 active rules** in markdownlint (MD001-MD059, with some numbers skipped for deprecated rules).

+#### Current Implementation Status

+Currently, **15 rules** have custom fix logic implemented:
+- ✅ MD009 - Trailing spaces
+- ✅ MD010 - Hard tabs
+- ✅ MD012 - Multiple consecutive blank lines
+- ✅ MD018 - No space after hash on atx style heading
+- ✅ MD019 - Multiple spaces after hash on atx style heading
+- ✅ MD020 - No space inside hashes on closed atx style heading
+- ✅ MD021 - Multiple spaces inside hashes on closed atx style heading
+- ✅ MD022 - Headings should be surrounded by blank lines
+- ✅ MD023 - Headings must start at the beginning of the line
+- ✅ MD026 - Trailing punctuation in heading
+- ✅ MD027 - Multiple spaces after blockquote symbol
+- ✅ MD031 - Fenced code blocks should be surrounded by blank lines
+- ✅ MD032 - Lists should be surrounded by blank lines
+- ✅ MD040 - Fenced code blocks should have a language specified
+- ✅ MD047 - Files should end with a single newline character

+This means we need to implement support for **47 additional rules** to achieve complete coverage.

+#### Rules By Category

-#### Heading Rules
+##### Heading Rules (13)
 - MD001 - Heading levels should only increment by one level at a time
-- MD002 - First heading should be a top-level heading
-- MD003 - Heading style (atx, setext, etc.)
+- MD003 - Heading style
 - MD018 - No space after hash on atx style heading
 - MD019 - Multiple spaces after hash on atx style heading
+- MD020 - No space inside hashes on closed atx style heading
+- MD021 - Multiple spaces inside hashes on closed atx style heading
+- MD022 - Headings should be surrounded by blank lines ✅
 - MD023 - Headings must start at the beginning of the line
 - MD024 - Multiple headings with the same content
 - MD025 - Multiple top-level headings in the same document
 - MD026 - Trailing punctuation in heading
+- MD036 - Emphasis used instead of a heading
 - MD041 - First line in a file should be a top-level heading
+- MD043 - Required heading structure

-#### List Rules
+##### List Rules (9)
 - MD004 - Unordered list style
 - MD005 - Inconsistent indentation for list items at the same level
-- MD006 - Consider starting bulleted lists at the beginning of the line
 - MD007 - Unordered list indentation
 - MD029 - Ordered list item prefix
 - MD030 - Spaces after list markers
-- MD032 - Lists should be surrounded by blank lines
+- MD032 - Lists should be surrounded by blank lines ✅
+- MD042 - No empty links

-#### Whitespace and Line Rules
+##### Whitespace and Line Rules (10)
 - MD009 - Trailing spaces
 - MD010 - Hard tabs
-- MD012 - Multiple consecutive blank lines
+- MD012 - Multiple consecutive blank lines ✅
 - MD013 - Line length
+- MD027 - Multiple spaces after blockquote symbol
+- MD028 - Blank line inside blockquote
 - MD033 - Inline HTML
 - MD035 - Horizontal rule style
 - MD037 - Spaces inside emphasis markers
 - MD038 - Spaces inside code span elements
+- MD047 - Files should end with a single newline character

-#### Code Block Rules
+##### Code Block Rules (5)
+- MD014 - Dollar signs used before commands without showing output
-- MD031 - Fenced code blocks should be surrounded by blank lines
+- MD031 - Fenced code blocks should be surrounded by blank lines ✅
-- MD040 - Fenced code blocks should have a language specified
+- MD040 - Fenced code blocks should have a language specified ✅
 - MD046 - Code block style
 - MD048 - Code fence style

-#### Link and Reference Rules
+##### Link and Reference Rules (10)
 - MD011 - Reversed link syntax
 - MD034 - Bare URL used
 - MD039 - Spaces inside link text
 - MD042 - No empty links
+- MD051 - Link fragments should be valid
+- MD052 - Reference links and images should use a label that is defined
+- MD053 - Link and image reference definitions should be needed
+- MD054 - Link and image style
+- MD059 - Link text should be descriptive

+##### Table Rules (3)
+- MD055 - Table pipe style
+- MD056 - Table column count
+- MD058 - Tables should be surrounded by blank lines

-#### Emphasis and Styling Rules
+##### Emphasis and Styling Rules (4)
 - MD036 - Emphasis used instead of a heading
-- MD047 - Files should end with a single newline character
-- MD049 - Emphasis style should be consistent
-- MD050 - Strong style should be consistent

-### Enhanced Fix Capabilities
-We will implement automatic fixing capabilities for all rules where automatic fixing is feasible:

-1. **Spacing Fixes**
-   - Trailing whitespace removal
-   - Proper spacing around headings, lists, and code blocks
-   - Consistent indentation

-2. **Heading Fixes**
-   - Proper heading hierarchy
-   - Consistent heading style
-   - Removal of trailing punctuation

-3. **List Fixes**
-   - Consistent list marker style
-   - Proper indentation
-   - Surrounding blank lines

-4. **Code Block Fixes**
-   - Adding language specifiers
-   - Surrounding blank lines
-   - Consistent code fence style

-5. **Link and Emphasis Fixes**
-   - Proper link syntax
-   - Consistent emphasis style
-   - No spaces in emphasis markers
+- MD044 - Proper names should have the correct capitalization
+- MD049 - Emphasis style
+- MD050 - Strong style

+##### Accessibility Rules (2)
+- MD045 - Images should have alternate text (alt text)
+- MD059 - Link text should be descriptive

+#### Rules By Fix Capability

+##### Auto-Fixable Rules (28)
+MD004, MD005, MD007, MD009, MD010, MD011, MD012 ✅, MD014, MD018, MD019, MD020, MD021, MD022 ✅, MD023, MD026, MD027, MD030, MD031 ✅, MD032 ✅, MD034, MD037, MD038, MD039, MD044, MD047, MD049, MD050, MD051, MD053, MD054, MD058

+##### Reporting-Only Rules (24)
+MD001, MD003, MD013, MD024, MD025, MD028, MD029, MD033, MD035, MD036, MD040 ✅, MD041, MD042, MD043, MD045, MD046, MD048, MD052, MD055, MD056, MD059

+### Comprehensive Implementation Strategy

+To ensure complete coverage of all markdownlint rules, we will implement a phased approach:

+#### Phase 1: Critical Auto-Fix Rules (Priority 1)
+- MD009 - Trailing spaces
+- MD010 - Hard tabs
+- MD018-MD021 - Heading spacing rules
+- MD047 - File ending newline

+#### Phase 2: List and Structure Rules (Priority 2)
+- MD004-MD005 - List style and indentation
+- MD007 - Unordered list indentation
+- MD023 - Headings must start at the beginning of the line
+- MD026 - Trailing punctuation in heading
+- MD027 - Multiple spaces after blockquote symbol
+- MD030 - Spaces after list markers

+#### Phase 3: Links and References (Priority 3)
+- MD011 - Reversed link syntax
+- MD034 - Bare URL used
+- MD037-MD039 - Spaces in emphasis and links
+- MD049-MD051 - Emphasis/link styles and fragments
+- MD053-MD054 - Link reference definitions and styles

+#### Phase 4: Advanced Features (Priority 4)
+- MD044 - Proper names capitalization
+- MD058 - Table blanks
+- All remaining reporting-only rules

+#### Implementation Techniques

+For each rule, we will:

+1. **Analysis**: Study the rule's behavior and fix requirements
+2. **Detection Logic**: Implement proper detection of rule violations
+3. **Fix Logic**: For auto-fixable rules, implement the appropriate fix logic
+4. **Testing**: Create comprehensive test cases for both detection and fixing
+5. **Documentation**: Document the rule's behavior and any specific configuration options

+This comprehensive approach will ensure we can properly detect all rule violations and automatically fix as many as possible, providing significant value to users of the MCP server.

+## Implementation Timeline for Rules

+To ensure we make steady progress on implementing all rules, we'll follow this timeline:

+### Week 1: Foundation and Priority 1 Rules ✅
+- ✅ Setup rule implementation framework
+- ✅ Implement MD009, MD010, MD018-MD021, MD047
+- ✅ Add comprehensive test cases for each rule

+### Week 2: Priority 2 Rules
+- Implement MD004-MD005, MD007, MD023, MD026-MD027, MD030
+- Update test suite with new rule tests
+- Begin integration testing of multiple rules working together

+### Week 3: Priority 3 Rules
+- Implement MD011, MD034, MD037-MD039
+- Implement MD049-MD051, MD053-MD054
+- Expand test coverage

+### Week 4: Priority 4 and Remaining Rules
+- Implement MD044, MD058
+- Implement all remaining reporting-only rules
+- Complete comprehensive test suite covering all rules

 ## Conclusion

 This comprehensive plan outlines the path to transform the markdownlint-mcp project into a production-ready MCP server suitable for publication to NPM.
 By following this structured approach, we will ensure that the project meets high standards of quality, reliability, and usability.

 The plan balances immediate improvements with long-term sustainability, providing a clear roadmap for development and maintenance.
-Upon completion, the markdownlint-mcp server will be a valuable addition to the MCP ecosystem, enabling AI assistants to effectively lint and fix Markdown content.
+With complete implementation of all 52 markdownlint rules, the markdownlint-mcp server will be a valuable addition to the MCP ecosystem, enabling AI assistants to effectively lint and fix Markdown content.

+Our implementation strategy prioritizes rules based on their auto-fix capability and importance, ensuring we deliver maximum value as quickly as possible.
+By the end of this project, we will have a robust solution that can detect and fix all markdown issues supported by the markdownlint library.